 In the Kids’ Zone there are bouncy castles, crafts, a face painting station, a mechanical ride, games on the grass and various other fun things to do.

-Food and beverages at Ribfest Langley cost money.
-Admission to the venue, kids’ activities and the live entertainment, however, are all free (although donations are encouraged and greatly appreciated).
+Food and beverages at Ribfest Langley costed money.
+Admission to the venue, kids’ activities and the live entertainment, however, were all free (although donations are encouraged and greatly appreciated).

 - 11:00 am – Music